christopherrons/disease-simulations/README.md

 * Step length when walking randomly

 # Installation Linux Ubuntu
-The simulation requires SFML to run.
+The simulation requires SFML to run and FFmpeg to create a recording.
 Simple run the setup.sh script to download SFML:
 `./setup.sh`

 # Running the Simulation